freaktechnik/advanced-github-notifier/CONTRIBUTING.md

 ## Writing code
-In theory all you should have to do is run `npm ci` (after installing npm and node) and you should be able to launch a Firefox instance with the extension in debugging mode with live reloading with `npm run start`.
+In theory all you should have to do is run `npm ci` (after installing npm and node) and you should be able to launch a Firefox instance with the extension in debugging mode with live reloading with `npm start`.

 There are some linters and tests. `npm test` runs all linters and tests.